-No. 13 Cincinnati edges No. 12 Louisville 69-66Cincinnati's Sean Kilpatrick, right, drives into Louisville's Montrezl Harrell during the second half of an NCAA college basketball game Thursday, Jan.
+No. 13 Cincinnati edges No. 12 Louisville 69-66Cincinnati's Sean Kilpatrick passes around Louisville's Montrezl Harrell during the second half of an NCAA college basketball game Thursday, Jan.
 30, 2014, in Louisville, Ky.
 Cincinnati defeated Louisville 69-66.
 (AP Photo/Timothy D. Easley)

 LOUISVILLE, Ky.
 (AP) -- Sean Kilpatrick has been Cincinnati's driving force all season, thanks largely to being almost automatic from the foul line.

 But even he had to step back and savor a big game keyed by 11-of-11 free-throw shooting that helped the No. 13 Bearcats overcome No. 12 Louisville and remain atop the American Athletic Conference.

 Kilpatrick scored 28 points, including six free throws down the stretch that rallied Cincinnati for a 69-66 victory over the Cardinals on Thursday night.